RobertMcGuinn/deepseatools/README.md

 # deepseatools
-Maintained by Robert P. McGuinn (robert.mcguinn@noaa.gov, rpm@alumni.duke.edu)
+Maintained by Robert P. McGuinn (robert.mcguinn@noaa.gov, rpm@alumni.duke.edu).
+[Northern Gulf Institute](https://www.northerngulfinstitute.org/) @ NOAA/National Centers for Environmental Information (https://www.ncei.noaa.gov/)

 # Purpose of this repository
 This repository contains R code and workflows for cleaning, quality checking, and reporting on [NOAA's National Database for Deep-sea Corals and Sponges](https://deepseacoraldata.noaa.gov/data), herein referred to as The National Database.

-This is a work in progress and we invite collaboration!
-Please help us evolve this code-base to be easier, faster, and do more things!
-Feel free to add to the issues in the GitHub or send a pull request for any of the code. (https://github.com/RobertMcGuinn/deepseatools/)

-### An R-Based Tutorial for Accessing and Manipulating Data is Available:
-We have created an R-based tutorial (https://robertmcguinn.github.io/deepseatools/) that walks through some basic code to download, query, map, and analyze NOAA's National Database for Deep Sea Corals and Sponges.
-This is a very good entry point to learn the basics: The tutorial is under active development and will eventually expand to include instructions for more complex data analysis and visualization tasks.

-### An ArcGIS Tutorial is also Available:
-For those who might be interested using a web interface and ArcGIS Pro to download and interact with deep sea coral and sponge data, please see the following tutorial: [LINK](https://learn.arcgis.com/en/projects/explore-noaas-deep-sea-coral-database/)

 ## Audience
-Internal NOAA/NCEI personnel supporting deep sea coral data processing, analysis, and reporting.
+Stakeholders from the public and internal NOAA/NCEI personnel supporting deep sea coral data processing, analysis, and reporting.
 The main internal NOAA client for this work is the National Marine Fisheries Service (NMFS)/Office of Habitat Conservation/[Deep-sea Coral Research and Technology Program](https://deepseacoraldata.noaa.gov/).

 ## Resources
 Visit our mapping and [data access portal](https://www.ncei.noaa.gov/maps/deep-sea-corals-portal/).